A long time ago, in a galaxy far, far away…

 The Temptation of the Dark Side:

-• Unsustainable Investment Strategies: Some may chase highly volatile assets like meme cryptocurrency or penny stocks, hoping to strike it rich.
+- Unsustainable Investment Strategies: Some may chase highly volatile assets like meme cryptocurrency or penny stocks, hoping to strike it rich.
 While these can potentially produce high returns, the risk of significant losses is also high.
-A 2021 CoinMarketCap report shows that Bitcoin, the most popular cryptocurrency, has experienced price swings of over 100% in a single year.
-Cryptocurrency is volatile but appears to be here to stay.
-Lots of doctors in our Physicians on Fire membership and in fatFIRE ask about crypto investments.
-But the main thing to consider is that these financial vehicles are a small part of a diversified portfolio.
+Even as we move into May 2025, the inherent volatility of the cryptocurrency market remains a key consideration for investors.
+While a 2021 CoinMarketCap report highlighted Bitcoin’s capacity for price swings exceeding 100% within a single year, this characteristic continues to be a defining feature of the asset class.
+Despite these fluctuations, cryptocurrencies like Bitcoin have shown staying power, generating considerable interest within groups like the Physicians on Fire membership regarding their potential as investments.
+However, the fundamental principle of maintaining a diversified portfolio remains paramount.
+Allocating a small portion of one’s overall investments to these digital assets, rather than concentrating holdings in a single, volatile area, is crucial for managing risk effectively.
 When you place all of your eggs in one basket then the risk profile escalates.

 The Data Behind the Danger:

-• Long-Term vs. Short-Term Performance: A Standard & Poor’s: https://www.spglobal.com/ study shows that the S&P 500, a broad market index representing large-cap U.S. stocks, has historically delivered an average annual return of around 10% (adjusted for inflation).
+- Long-Term vs. Short-Term Performance: Multiple sources confirm that the nominal (not adjusted for inflation) average annual return of the S&P 500 since its inception (or since 1957) has been around 10%.
 This consistent, long-term growth is far more reliable than chasing short-term, high-risk investments.

 The Power of the Light Side (Prudent Investing):